yosephtamir/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script 8-cwd_state --- is used to long list a file in a current directory and append to a file ls_cwd_content script 9-duplicate_last_line --- is used to dupplicate the last line of a file iacta and add to it script 10-no_more_js ---- is used to delate a js file in the current directory including the sub dirctories
+script 8-cwd_state --- is used to long list a file in a current directory and append to a file ls_cwd_content script 9-duplicate_last_line --- is used to dupplicate the last line of a file iacta and add to it script 10-no_more_js ---- is used to delate a js file in the current directory including the sub dirctories script 11-directories counts the dirctories and sub directories script 12-newest_files ---displays the newest 10 files script 13-unique a script that takes a word as input and prints only words exactly appears once